Marco Ciardi

-Marco Ciardi (born 25 July 1969 in Sweden) is a Swedish retired footballer who is last known to have played for Västerås SK Fotboll in his home country.
+Marco Alberto Ciardi (born 25 July 1969) is a Swedish retired footballer who is last known to have played for Västerås SK Fotboll in his home country.

-Career
+Early life and career

-Ciardi started his senior career with Vasalunds IF.
+Ciardi was born to a Finnish mother and an Italian father.
+He started his senior career with Vasalunds IF.
 In 1997, he signed for Ayr United in the Scottish Championship, where he made eight appearances and scored zero goals.
 After that, he played for Swedish club Västerås SK Fotboll before retiring in 1998.